hibbitts-design/docsify-this/docs/README.md

 ### Page Appearance URL Parameters

+**browser-tab-title**
+Set a custom title on Browser tab for your standalone pages with the optional **browser-tab-title** parameter, for example:
+https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/blog-hibbitts-design-org/master/pages/01.posts/2022-09-01-docsify-this-v1-released&homepage=item.md&browser-tab-title=Docsify-This%20v1.0%20Released.
+Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".

 **edit-link**
 Display a "Edit this Page" link (default location is bottom of page) with the optional **edit-link** parameter, for example:
 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main&edit-link=https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/blob/main/README.md